Continuing Education Activity

 Cortical bone is more affected by hypercalciuria than cortical bone.
 Interestingly, bone mineral density is inversely related with hypercalciuria in nephrolithiasis patients but not in patients without nephrolithiasis.

-There is no specific clinical finding of hypercalciuria itself, but it should be suspected in cases of calcium nephrolithiasis, nephrocalcinosis, hypercalcemia, hyperparathyroidism and osteopenia/osteoporosis.
+There is no specific clinical finding of hypercalciuria itself, but it should be suspected in cases of calcium nephrolithiasis, nephrocalcinosis, hypercalcemia, hyperparathyroidism, urinary crystalluria and osteopenia/osteoporosis.
 Hypercalciuria also can cause hematuria even without any detectable stone formation, particularly in children.
 The cause is thought to be from focal and microscopic tissue damage from tiny calcium crystals and focal stones that are too small to be diagnosed with standard techniques.
-Urinary testing makes the definitive diagnosis.
+24 hour urinary chemistry testing makes the definitive diagnosis.

 Spot urinary chemistry has shown poor sensitivity and specificity for hypercalciuria which is why the 24 hour urine test is so critical in making the diagnosis.